 These are links to exceptional lesson or information sites.
 The list will grow as time goes on.
 If you would like a link to a site, e-mail me but keep in mind that there are several restrictions.
 This page is for links to lesson plans or lesson ideas, and the material must be free, of reasonably high quality, and aimed at an intermediate or senior level (grade 7 and up).

 The ABCs of the Writing Process

 By clicking on any one of the five steps -- prewriting, writing, revising, editing or publishing -- you will be taken into a world of ideas to help you along your way.

 The BBC Education Web Guide

-The venerable British institution has a plethora of links and reviews, including one for this site.
+The venerable British institution has a plethora of links and lesson plans.

 There are many free and low-cost options for those looking to learn English as a Second Language (ESL).
 Many of these free options are online.